geographika/mappyfile/docs/validation.rst

 Approach
 --------

-Using `jsonschema <https://pypi.python.org/pypi/jsonschema>`_ to validate the library.
-See the excellent documentation `here <https://spacetelescope.github.io/understanding-json-schema/>_ for details on creating schemas.
+`jsonschema <https://pypi.python.org/pypi/jsonschema>`_ is used to validate the library, by converting the dictionary to JSON.
+For details on creating schemas see the excellent documentation `here <https://spacetelescope.github.io/understanding-json-schema/>`_.

 What to Validate?
 -----------------